1888 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 1. What makes the 1888/7 overdate so valuable and how can I identify it?

-The 1888/7 overdate is the most coveted variety in the Indian Head series, discovered in 1970 by James F. Ruddy.
-Only approximately 30 authenticated specimens exist across all grades.
+The 1888/7 overdate is the most coveted variety in the Indian Head series, discovered in 1970 by numismatic expert James F. Ruddy.
+He found two examples together in a Virginia mansion cabinet, reporting his discovery in The Numismatist that same year.

 To identify it, examine the final “8” in the date under magnification.
-Look for remnants of the underlying “7”—specifically, the upper left serif protruding above the top of the 8, the lower base extending below the 8’s bottom left, and traces within the upper loop.
+Look for the upper left serif of the underlying “7” protruding above the top curve of the “8,” its lower base extending below the “8’s” bottom left, and a distinct blob in the upper loop.
+A reliable secondary diagnostic is a die break (cud) visible in the denticles above the “E” in “UNITED,” believed to exist on all known specimens.

 2. How do color designations (RD, RB, BN) affect the value of my 1888 Indian Head Penny?

-At the highest grade of MS67 Red, pristine preservation justifies values reaching $23,500.
-The color premium reflects copper’s natural aging process and the exceptional rarity of maintaining original red coloration over 137 years.
+At the highest documented grade of MS67 Red, pristine preservation justifies values reaching $23,500.
+The color premium reflects copper’s natural aging process and the extraordinary rarity of maintaining original red coloration over 137+ years of storage.

 3. How rare are 1888 Proof Indian Head Pennies compared to regular strikes?